isdk/ai-tool.js/docs/pubsub.md

 ## Implementing a Custom PubSub Transport

-For developers who need to integrate a different messaging protocol (e.g., WebSockets, MQTT), you can create your own transport by implementing the `IPubSubServerTransport` interface from `@isdk/ai-tool/transports/pubsub/server`.
+For developers who need to integrate a different messaging protocol (e.g., WebSockets, MQTT), you can create your own transport by implementing the server-side and client-side PubSub interfaces.

+### Server-Side: `IPubSubServerTransport`

+The server-side implementation is responsible for managing client connections and broadcasting events.
+You implement the `IPubSubServerTransport` interface from `@isdk/ai-tool/transports/pubsub/server`.

 The core interface is defined as follows: